There Are Natural Alternatives to Birth Control

 Neem, an herb originating from the Azadirachta indica tree which grows on the Indian continent, has long been used as a form of birth control.
 In many developing countries where the neem tree grows, conventional forms of birth control simply aren’t available, so this requires the natives to search for their own ways to prevent unwanted pregnancy.
 Through research, though it is still limited, neem oil has proved to be the most effective form of contraceptive, especially when used applied as a lubricant prior to engaging in intercourse.

 The way that neem works via lubrication is because it is naturally an extremely potent spermicide.
 Studies have shown that “human spermatozoa became totally immotile within 30 seconds of contact with the undiluted oil.”
-Studies in rats, rabbits, monkeys, and human volunteers showed that when neem oil was applied vaginally prior to sexual intercourse, pregnancy was prevented 100% of the time.
-If unprotected sex does occur, neem oil has shown to be almost a natural version of the Plan B pill.
-If taken within 2 to 7 days, neem oil can completely prevent implantation.
+When tested on rats, rabbits, monkeys, and human volunteers showed that when neem oil was applied vaginally prior to sexual intercourse, pregnancy was prevented 100% of the time.
+If unprotected sex does occur, neem oil is almost a natural version of the Plan B pill, and if taken within 2 to 7 days, neem oil can completely prevent implantation.
 While many vaginal spermicides cause severe irritation in the vaginal canal, neem oil left no ill effects in these tissues.

 Interestingly, neem leaves can also be used as a form of male birth control.
 You read that right, ladies, male. birth. control.